bioinfo-pf-curie/mpiBWA/README.txt

 Release 1.0 from 01/12/2017

 Changes in the branch Experimental. <br />
 Fix the mpi_read_at buffer limit size.
-Now we load the buffer in chunk of 1gb. <br />
+Now we load the an entire buffer by chunks of 1gb. <br />

 Release 1.0 from 29/11/2017